The Keto diet is popular with athletes and fitness enthusiasts because it’s low carb and high protein and “good” fats are abundant.

 Your calories need to come from good fat, such as oily fish, avocado, nuts and coconut oil (in addition to plenty of protein).

 6. You’ll Build-Up

-If you do eat protein and good fat and you follow Keto properly you will build up that muscle.
+If you do eat protein and good fats and you follow the Ketogenic diet properly you will build up that muscle.

 Plus your body will keep burning fat long after you’ve worked out because Keto keeps your body working hard.

-It’s a fantastic diet for weight training goals and that’s why bodybuilders love Keto.
+It’s a fantastic diet for adding muscle mass and that’s why bodybuilders love the ketogenic diet.